skrolikowski/skrolikowski.github.io/collections/_tutorials/logging.md

 # Introduction

-This article will detail how to setup log4net within your Visual Studio's project.
+This article will detail how to setup log4net within your Visual Studio - C# .Net project.
 The [log4net manual](https://logging.apache.org/log4net/release/manual/introduction.html)  can be a bit wordy, so I'll try to break it down into three steps: Installation, Configuration, and Usage.

 ## Setup